 16. Manufacturers Exempt from Paying Tax (G.S.
 105-113.10, G.S.
-105-113.18(a) and NCAC 04C .0602)
+105-113.18 and NCAC 04C .0602)

-Any manufacturer shipping cigarettes to other distributors who are licensed under G.S.
-105-113.12 may, upon application to the Secretary and upon compliance with requirements prescribed by the Secretary, be relieved of paying the taxes.
-A manufacturer may, upon application to the Secretary and upon compliance with requirements prescribed by the Secretary, be relieved of paying the taxes on cigarettes that are manufactured by an affiliated manufacturer and temporarily stored at and shipped from its facilities.
+A licensed manufacturer shipping cigarettes to other distributors who are licensed under G.S.
+105-113.12 may, upon application to the Secretary and upon compliance with requirements prescribed by the Secretary, be relieved of paying the taxes levied, but is not relieved from filing a report as required by G.S.
+105-113.18.
+A manufacturer may, upon application to the Secretary and upon compliance with requirements prescribed by the Secretary, be relieved of paying the taxes on cigarettes that are manufactured by an affiliated manufacturer and temporarily stored at and shipped from its facilities, but is not relieved from filing a report as required by G.S.
+105-113.18.

 Manufacturers are required to forward the Secretary copies of all invoices, or equivalent information, of shipments of cigarettes to distributors or retail dealers in this State on a monthly basis, or at the time of shipment.
-An invoice is also required on gratis cigarettes by licensed distributors on behalf of the manufacturer.